pocketbird/generator-dmx/README.md

 # DMX

 DMX is a Yeoman generator to get you building interfaces faster.
 [Jekyll](http://jekyllrb.com/) is included for static site generation.
-[Bootstrap](http://getbootstrap.com) is included to help you build your site quickly (and because, well, HCA has chosen it as its base framework).
+[Bootstrap](http://getbootstrap.com) is included to help you build your site quickly.

 [Grunt](http://gruntjs.com/) is used for compilation of [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org) (optional).
 [Bower](http://bower.io/) is used for managing dependencies.